 All supported researchers and institutions are encouraged and are successful in leveraging BCR support to secure additional funding from other National and International Funders.
 One specific way BCR leverages our research funding is a member of the Medical Research Charities Group (MRCG) and our participation in the MRCG-HRB Joint Funding Scheme.
-This innovative scheme allows us to nominate peer reviewed projects, which fulfill our research priorities and if selected, leverage 50% funding from the Health Research Board (HRB), while providing the additional 50% from the charity.
-In 2018 we provided funding for the final year of a 3 year project titled: Bacteria in Human Tumours.
-We also provided the first year of funding for three newly selected multi-year projects which commenced in late 2018; a project on Oesophageal Cancer in Trinity College Dublin, a Lung cancer project in UCC and an Oesophageal Project in UCC.
-More details on these and other projects, the nine cancer types we targeted and other BCR outputs can be found in our annual report.
+This innovative scheme allows us to nominate peer reviewed projects, which fulfil our research priorities and if selected, leverage 50% funding from the Health Research Board (HRB), while providing the additional 50% from the charity.
+In 2019 we provided the second year of funding for three multi-year projects which commenced in late 2018; a project on Oesophageal Cancer in Trinity College Dublin, a Lung Cancer project in UCC and an Oesophageal project in UCC.
+Breakthrough also participates in the Irish Research Council's (IRC) Enterprise scheme, another partnership programme and in 2019 we were successful in partnering to secure two grants, a Postdoctoral level grant on Uveal Melanoma and a Postgraduate level grant on Palliative care.